anlsys/aml/doc/tutorials/hello_world/hello_world.rst

 Hello World: Init and Version Check
 ===================================

-A first and easy test that AML is setup properly and can be linked with a user program is to try to check that headers and library version are matching.
-All AML programs must also start by initializing the library, and must end with a call to the cleanup function.
+A first and easy test that AML is set up properly and can be linked with a user program is to try to check that the headers and the library version match.
+All AML programs must also start by initializing the library and must end with a call to the cleanup function.

 APIs